-With funds from the recently funded CDC's Core Violence and Injury Prevention Program (Core VIPP), Maryland was able to award three additional mini-grants to Cecil County, MAC Inc. Area Agency on Aging, and Washington County to support fall prevention in older adults.
+With funds from the recently funded CDC's Core Violence and Injury Prevention Program (Core VIPP), Maryland was able to award three gr mini-grants to Cecil County, MAC Inc. Area Agency on Aging, and Washington County to support fall prevention in older adults.
 All three counties will implement both the Stepping On and the Tai Chi: Moving for Better Balance programs in the community.

-Working with the Fall Prevention Advisory Group under the Partnership for a Safer Maryland, DHMH coordinated fall prevention awareness promotion with local health departments during the Fall Prevention Awareness week in 2010 and 2011.
-In 2011, more than half of Maryland's county health departments conducted activities such as publication distribution, educational presentations, gait and balance workshops, home risk assessments, demonstrations, and health screenings in the community during the week of September 18 - 24.
+Working with the Fall Prevention Advisory Group under the Partnership for a Safer Maryland, DHMH coordinated fall prevention awareness promotion with local health departments during the Fall Prevention Awareness week in 2010, 2011, 2012, and 2013.
+Over the years, more than half of Maryland's county health departments conducted activities such as publication distribution, educational presentations, gait and balance workshops, home risk assessments, demonstrations, and health screenings in the community during Fall Prevention Awareness Week..

 What are some evidence-based fall prevention programs?